Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 • New numbness on one side

-How JHN Evaluates Vertigo and Balance
+How JHN Evaluates Vertigo and Balance Problems

 Evaluation may include:

-• Detailed dizziness description
+• Detailed description of the dizziness

 • Trigger and duration review

-• Positional dizziness review
+• Positional dizziness assessment

 • Headache and migraine screening